Call for Free consultation

 Pro: Retaining Property

 The key advantage of Chapter 13 bankruptcy is that you get to keep all your property, including non-exempt assets.
-You repay your creditors through a court-approved payment plan, which lasts three to five years.
+You repay your creditors through a court-approved payment plan, which is specifically designed to repay creditors over a period of three to five years.
 Depending on your income, you may only have to pay a portion of your debt.
 But, filers with a high enough income may be required to pay their financial obligations in full.

 Con: Length of Time